-Barkley ‘a good prospect for Chelsea’, says Conte with £15m transfer close – The Guardian
+EPL: Ross Barkley a ‘good prospect’ for Chelsea – Antonio Conte – Daily Post Nigeria

 |

-Ross Barkley has been described by Antonio Conte as “a good prospect for Chelsea” as a £15m deal to take the midfielder from Everton nears completion.
-Chelsea renewed their approach to Everton after seeing a deadline-day move for the 24-year-old …

-Ross Barkley a 'good prospect' for Chelsea, says Antonio Conte
+EPL: Ross Barkley a 'good prospect' for Chelsea – Antonio Conte

 Do you have something awesome to share with the world?
 Click here to share